-Alarmingly, 75% of children and young people who experience a mental health problem aren’t getting the help they need.
+Alarmingly, 75% of children and young people who experience mental health problems aren’t getting the help they need.

 Things that can help keep children and young people mentally well include: